 Comparing the content of a translated text to its source text to ensure the translation is faithful to the original.
 Comparative editing often includes aspects of stylistic editing and copy editing, and should be done by an editor fluent in both the source language and the target language.

-Prices will vary depending on the type and length of the text or manuscript, the level of editing required, whether the project requires a light, medium, or heavy edit, and so on.
+Prices will vary depending on the type and length of the text or manuscript, the type of editing required, whether the project requires a light, medium, or heavy copy edit, and so on.

 Contact me for a quote and I will send you a short questionnaire.
 Depending on the type of edit, you may also be asked to submit a sample of writing that is representative of the entire project.